sherryli1116/finalproject-group15/README.md

 For our analysis, we will be using the following-

 - *Python:* Allow us to clean/transform our very large dataset.
 Use Python functions to get the average of CO2 emissions and temperature.
-- *Jupyter :* Jupyter notebook will be used to run Python and run the specific modules we'll need to create data frames
+- *Jupyter:* Jupyter notebook will be used to run Python and run the specific modules we'll need to create data frames
 - *Pandas:* Create data frames after we have cleaned/transformed our data.
 For our final analysis, we need to merge both of the clean data frames to get the final data frame to create our visuals.
 - *Matplotlib:* This module will let us create visuals we need for our analysis.
 This will allow us to determinate what the pattern/trend is between CO2 emissions and temperature.
+- *Tableau:* Create a dashboard to showcase other visualizations; CO2 emissions heat map and average temperature on map

 ### **Data Exploration:**